THE HIDDEN COST OF MISALIGNMENT (AND WHY IT'S BLEEDING YOUR REVENUE)

 The trap isn't individual performance.
 It's system design.

-- Does sales trust the leads marketing generates?
-(If sales is "re-qualifying" every lead, you're misaligned.)
+Does sales trust the leads marketing generates?

 If you answered "no" to any of these, you're leaving money on the table.